tomasharkema/nixos-nvidia-vgpu/README.md

 ---

-For more help visit the [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq), for help related to nixOS, tag me (Jonnas#1835)
+For more help [Join VGPU-Unlock discord for Support](https://discord.com/invite/5rQsSV3Byq), for help related to nixOS, tag me (Jonnas#1835)

 ## Disclaimer and contributions